Alan-Jowett/ctsTraffic/docs/ctsMediaStream_interactions.md

   which decouples timing and allows easier sharding/testing.

-References: the diagram was produced from reading `ctsMediaStreamServerListeningSocket.cpp`, `ctsMediaStreamServer.cpp` and `ctsMediaStreamServerConnectedSocket.cpp` in this repository.
+References: the diagram was produced from reading `ctsMediaStreamServerListeningSocket.cpp`, `ctsMediaStreamServer.cpp` and `ctsMediaStreamSender.cpp` in this repository.